Ibgentle/alx-system_engineering-devops/0x00-shell_basics/README.md

 101 - A script to delete all emacs files (files ending in ~) 102 - This script creates three directories
-103 - A script to list files separated by comma
+103 - A script to list files separated by comma school.mgc - A simple magic file to match SCHOOL in file names that have school in them